Mydesire/-Spring-Microservices-in-Action-/chapter1.md

 * Understanding the parts of cloud-based development

-* Using Spring Boot and Spring Cloud in microservice developmen
+* Using Spring Boot and Spring Cloud in microservice development